 On July 10, 2012, 7Road adopted the 7Road 2012 Share Incentive Plan, which initially provided for the issuance to selected directors, officers, employees, consultants and advisors of 7Road of up to 5,100,000 ordinary shares of 7Road (amounting to 5.1% of the then outstanding 7Road shares on a fully-diluted basis).
 On November 2, 2012, the number of ordinary shares available for issuance under the 7Road 2012 Share Incentive Plan was increased to 15,100,000 shares.
 As of December 31, 2012, 2,546,250 restricted share units had been granted under the plan.
 Such restricted share units will not be vested until 7Road's completion of a firm commitment underwritten IPO of its shares resulting in a listing on an internationally recognized exchange and the expiration of all underwriters' lockup periods applicable to the IPO.
 The completion of an IPO is considered to be a performance condition of the awards.
-An IPO event is not considered to be probable until it is not probable that the performance condition will be achieved.
+An IPO event is not considered to be probable until it is completed.
+Under ASC 718, compensation cost should be accrued if it is probable that the performance condition will be achieved and should not be accrued if it is not probable that the performance condition will be achieved.
 As a result, no compensation expense will be recognized relating to these restricted share units until the completion of an IPO, and hence no share-based compensation expense was recognized for the year ended December 31, 2012.